Learn something new every day More Info... by email

 Efferent neurons, otherwise known as motor neurons, convey chemical and electrical signals from the brain and spinal cord to effectors or glands, organs and muscles that are capable of responding to the constantly changing messages.
 They allow the body to react to external and internal changes to help maintain the body’s homeostasis or internal balance by allowing for an almost instantaneous reply through some type of movement.

-When internal or external stimuli converge on the body, efferent neurons have the ability to trigger the muscles to contract or relax.
+When internal or external stimuli converge on the body, motor neurons have the ability to trigger the muscles to contract or relax.
 This immediate reaction is the reason why the body has the ability to move and adapt to changes.
 Injury or damage to either the afferent or efferent neuron network can impede or hamper the body’s instantaneous reactions.
 In turn, reaction times would be slowed or even halted.